geek-cookbook/geek-cookbook/manuscript/recipes/gollum.md

+---
-hero: Gollum - A recipe for your own git-based wiki
+description: Gollum - A recipe for your own git-based wiki.
+My preciousssss
+---

 # Gollum